 Lugar began her career in Washington, D.C., as a legislative aide in the U.S. House of Representatives.
 She also has held positions as Executive Vice President of Public Affairs for the Retail Industry Leaders Association, Vice President of Government Relations for Travelers Insurance, and Vice President of Legislative and Political Affairs for the National Retail Federation.

-Lugar sits on the Boards of Directors of Bipartisan Policy Center Action and the U.S. Chamber of Commerce and is a Corporate Advisory Board member of So Others Might Eat (SOME).
+Lugar is the President of the Hilton Global Foundation and sits on the Boards of Directors of Bipartisan Policy Center Action and the U.S. Chamber of Commerce.
+She is also a Corporate Advisory Board member of So Others Might Eat (SOME).
 She previously served as Chair of the Board of Directors of the St. Baldrick’s Foundation, the largest private sector funder of pediatric cancer research, and on the Board of Directors for Watermark Lodging Trust (Chair, Compensation Committee).
 She has been recognized as a “Leader to Watch” by the Washington Post, a top lobbyist by The Hill, and one of Washington, D.C.’s “Most Influential People” and “Washington’s Most Powerful Women” by Washingtonian.